Earnest123456/ROCK-PAPAR-SCISSORS/README.md

-# ROCK-PAPAR-SCISSORS
+# PYTHON project assignment 1
-this is a python program  using random module
+this is a python program